Kurt Burris: Western Interprovincial Football Union

-Burris was selected by the Cleveland Browns with the 13th pick in the 1955 NFL draft.
+Burris was selected by the Cleveland Browns in the first round with the 13th overall pick in the 1955 NFL draft.
 He instead signed with the Edmonton Eskimos of the Western Interprovincial Football Union, which later became the West Division of the Canadian Football League.
 He played center and linebacker for the Eskimos, appearing in 15 games during the 1955 season and helping Edmonton win the 43rd Grey Cup championship.
 He missed the 1956 season due to a back injury but returned in 1957, appearing in 11 games for the Eskimos.

 Burris was traded to the Saskatchewan Roughriders in 1958.
 He appeared in 13 games for the Roughriders.
 After the 1958 season, Burris was moved to Calgary by the oil drilling company he worked for and decided to sit out the 1959 season.
 Burris also noted that he had "played nearly 60 minutes a game" in 1958 and "had a couple of sore legs".
 He played handball and basketball to get back into shape and signed with the Calgary Stampeders in March 1960.
 He appeared in eight games for the 1960 Calgary team.
 He stopped playing after the 1960 season due to a knee injury that required surgery.